mrw/ExpressionEngine2-Sublime-Text-Bundle/README.md

 NOTE:

+You must install a jQuery support package to take full avantage of this package.

 The HTML5 package for ST may override this package and prevent proper highlighting.

 Forked and modified from [imjared's ExpressionEngine2-Sublime-Text-Bundle][https://github.com/imjared/ExpressionEngine2-Sublime-Text-Bundle], which had this note: